Writer. Researcher. Analyst.

 South Asia Policy Desk Member at Islamic Theology of Counter-Terrorism

-• Researching, writing, and editing articles on topics related to national security and geopolitics for online and print editions alone and as part of a team, including three chapters in Marketing Terrorism: The Continental Fear from Middle East to Asia and Africa, edited by Noor Dahri.
+Researched, wrote, and edited articles on topics related to national security and geopolitics for online and print editions alone and as part of a team

 March-September 2017